cassadys/120-work/hw-2/readme.md

 17. Answer Weekly Questions

 ## Problems or Issues
+1

-- Unable to install Atom packages (not yet resolved)
+- Unable to install Atom packages
+- Installed 32-bit Atom and got packages installed

 ## Is there anything in particular you learned that you would like to discuss further?